Satellite-im/Uplink-Deprecated/README.md

 # Local Testing

-To spawn multiple instances of the app exectue the test script `test/physical/launch_physical_test.sh`.
+To spawn multiple instances of the app execute the test script `test/physical/launch_physical_test.sh`.
 This will spawn two named windows with local cache files in a `.temp` directory.

 # Resetting Data

-It's often nessiary to reset your account for development, to do so just delete any `.temp` and `.cache` files within this project.
+It's often necessary to reset your account for development, to do so just delete any `.temp` and `.cache` files within this project.